Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Optimal Solution

 \subsection{Optimal Solution of the Task Offloading and Resource Allocation Problem in Slow Fading Channels}

 In this subsection, the problem of task offloading and resource allocation in slow fading channels, which corresponds to Problem \ref{s:p:constant_gain}, would be solved.
 Problem \ref{s:p:constant_gain} involves the optimizing of variables $n\in \mathcal{N}$, $P_t$, and $f_i$ for $i\in \{1, 2, ..., n-1\}$, which contains both integer and continuous variables, and thus cannot be solved directly.
 To find the optimal solution of Problem \ref{s:p:constant_gain}, we decompose it into two levels.
 In the {lower} level, $n$ is fixed while the rest variables $P_t$ and $f_i$ for $i\in \{1, 2, ..., n-1\}$ are optimized.
-The associated optimization problem can be written as \begin{prob} \begin{small}
+The associated optimization problem can be written as \begin{prob} \end{prob} In the upper level, optimal $n$ should be found so as to solve the following optimization problem \begin{prob} \end{prob}